 Please ensure Javascript is enabled for purposes of website accessibility

-What is impact investing?
+What is Impact Investing?

-However, impact investing is not the same as philanthropy.
-These investments should be capable of generating both a financial return and positive impact in their area of focus.
 The balance between return and impact, like the level of targeted return or the sector a fund manager might concentrate on, is a choice for the investment management team when constructing the product, and the end investor when choosing it.

-What is 'good'?
+What is "Good"?

 That said, we recognize the UN’s SDGs are not exhaustive.
 Institutions and individuals will have other focal points for the impact that they wish to create – perhaps a faith-based mission or one concentrated in the arts.
 The important takeaway is that being clear about the goals you wish to achieve is to the foundation of an effective impact strategy.

 Once the impact goal is established, it’s necessary to consider whether an investment helps to achieve that goal.
 There are two questions that are useful when thinking about this: Has impact capital directly caused a desired change?
 Would this change have occurred without the addition of impact capital?
-In the lexicon of impact investing these two questions are referred to respectively as causality and additionality.
+In the lexicon of impact investing, these two questions are referred to respectively as causality and additionality.

 Here’s an example: An impact fund’s goal is to make investments that support women and tackle gender inequality, while generating a return to investors of between 4% and 5% per annum.
 A core component of its strategy is to acquire houses and apartments which it then leases to a registered charity.
 The charity provides temporary accommodation to women and their children forced to leave their homes due to domestic violence, before finding them more permanent housing.